simmi30/lnd1/lnrpc/README.md

      * Creates a stream which receives async notifications upon any changes to the channel graph topology from the point of view of the responding node.
   * DebugLevel
-     * Set logging verbosity of lnd programmatically
+     * Set logging verbosity of broln programmatically
   * FeeReport
      * Allows the caller to obtain a report detailing the current fee schedule enforced by the node globally for each channel.